Laf111/CEMU-Batch-Framework/README.md

 Not supported :
  - earlier than 1.10.0 included (if you want to use one of these versions, create an installation per game and per user)
- - 1.16.0 and up (still needs to handle the broken cache compatibility)
+ - 1.16.0 and up (broken cache compatibility still needs to be handle)

 Last GFX packs checked (presets completion) : **V563**